Boostcom/docs.loyalty.boostcom.no/source/includes/api_v2.md

 You can use Api V2 fully, only when your schema is ready to support it.

-All new customers should have schema v2.

-Existing customers will be gradually migrated to schema v2.

 ## Get loyalty club's schema

 ```shell